betaflight/betaflight/docs/PID tuning.md

 *Note that TPA is set via CLI or on the PID TUNING tab of the GUI.  tpa_breakpoint is set via CLI*

+Also note that TPA and tpa_breakpoint may not be used in certain PID Contorllers.
+Check the description on the individual controller.

 TPA applies a PID value reduction in relation to full Throttle.
 It is used to apply dampening of PID values as full throttle is reached.

 **TPA** = % of dampening that will occur at full throttle.